-Hence, the present study has been therefore undertaken to evaluate the immediate effects of Bhastrika and Bhramari pranayamas on autonomic and respiratory variables amongst healthy individuals.
+Hence, the present study has been therefore undertaken to evaluate the immediate effects of Bhastrika and Bhramari Pranayamas on autonomic and respiratory variables amongst healthy individuals.

 2. Experimental Section / Material and Methods

 Subjects of age 18-25 years who haven’t had any form of exposure towards yogic practices for the past 3 months were randomly recruited from the SDM College of Naturopathy & Yogic Sciences, Ujire, Belthangady (Taluk) D.K (District), Karnataka (State).
 A total number of 210 subjects were screened.
-Ninety subjects met inclusion criteria and were allocated randomly by using a computer generated randomisation tool into 3 groups of 30 each.
+Ninety subjects met inclusion criteria and were allocated randomly by using a computer generated randomization tool into 3 groups of 30 each.
 Group 1, Group 2 & Group 3 were assigned for the practice of Bhasthrika, Bhramari & Breath Awareness respectively.
 The data was collected at baseline, during & immediately after 5 mins of the practice for each group.

 3. Results and Discussion

-The data obtained following pranayamas were analysed for normal distribution and variance using Shapiro-wilk test with SPSS (Version 21.0).
-The pre, during and post data of the three groups were analysed using Repeated measures analyses of Variance (RMANOVA), Bonferroni adjustment with post-hoc analysis.
+The data obtained following Pranayamas were analyzed for normal distribution and variance using Shapiro-wilk test with SPSS (Version 21.0).
+The pre, during and post data of the three groups were analyzed using Repeated measures analyses of Variance (RMANOVA), Bonferroni adjustment with post-hoc analysis.

 Data of all three autonomic and respiratory variables were found to be normally distributed.
 The results of the pre , during and post comparisons for the 3 groups are detailed below: